i05nagai/memorandum/language/english_speaking.md

         * so far we only have sketchy information about what caused the explosion
     * not safe
         * a sketchy guy
-* mind boggling
-    * she was paid the mind boggling sum of ten million dollars for that film
 * the answer to this question is two-fold
 * in lieu of
     * instead of